Destination wedding switzerland

 • Golden hour – 6pm to 7pm

-• Temperatures often still very pleasant
+• Temperatures often still pleasant

 swiss alps winter wedding 1